nicolaasjan/yt-dlp/README.md

                                      those that have a like count more than 100 (or the like field is not available) and also has a description that contains the phrase "cats & dogs" (ignoring case).
-Use "--match-filter -" to interactively ask
+Use " --match-filter -" to interactively ask
                                      whether to download each video
     --no-match-filter                Do not use generic video filter (default) --no-playlist                    Download only the video, if the URL refers